Select, Extract and Generate: Neural Keyphrase Generation with Layer-wise Coverage Attention

-We employ \emph{Transformer} \cite{vaswani2017attention} as the backbone of the extractor-generator in SEG-Net.
-We chose Transformer as it completely relies on a self-attention mechanism that is capable of capturing longer range dependencies.
-We equip the extractor-generator with a novel \emph{layer-wise} coverage attention and an \emph{informed} copy attention such that the generated keyphrases summarize the entire target document.
+We equip the extractor-generator with a novel \emph{layer-wise} coverage attention such that the generated keyphrases summarize the entire target document.
 The layer-wise coverage attention keeps track of the target document segments that are covered by previously generated phrases to guide the self-attention mechanism in Transformer while attending the encoded target document in future generation steps.

-We revise the standard copy mechanism \cite{see2017get, gu2016incorporating} and propose an ``informed'' copy attention for keyphrase generation.
-Our revision is based on the observation that a word has a different meaning in the context of two different keyphrases.
-For example, in Figure \ref{table:example}, the word ``learning'' has a different meaning when used in ``computer assisted language learning'', ``integrated e learning'', and ``learning of foreign languages''.
-Hence, we revise the copy mechanism so that SEG-Net does not copy a word from a present keyphrase while generating an absent keyphrase.
-Another motivation behind such a copy mechanism is to encourage the model to generate absent keyphrases that summarize the other segments of the target document that are not covered by the present keyphrases.

-We train SEG-Net via multi-task learning to predict keyphrases as well as their part-of-speech (POS) tags.
-We exploit the multi-layer structure of Transformer to perform both POS tagging and keyphrase generation.
-We evaluate SEG-Net on five benchmarks from scientific articles and two benchmarks from web documents to demonstrate its effectiveness over the state-of-the-art neural generative methods on both domains.
-We perform thorough ablation and analysis to present noteworthy findings such as (1) selecting salient sentences significantly improve present keyphrase extraction, (2) the layer-wise coverage attention and informed copy mechanism facilitates absent keyphrase generation, (3) jointly learning POS tagging and phrase prediction reduces duplicate and overlapping keyphrase generation.
+We evaluate SEG-Net on five benchmarks from scientific articles and two benchmarks from web documents to demonstrate its effectiveness over the state-of-the-art neural generative methods.
+We perform ablation and analysis to show that selecting salient sentences improve present keyphrase extraction and the layer-wise coverage attention and facilitates absent keyphrase generation.
+Our novel contributions are as follows. \begin{compactenum} \item SEG-Net that identifies the salient sentences in the target document first and then use them to generate a set of keyphrases. \item A layer-wise coverage attention. \end{compactenum}